TurkuNLP/Finnish-dep-parser/index.md

     cat input.conll09 | ./parse_conll.sh > output.conll09

-Note that comments (lines starting with `#`) in the conll09 file will be preserved and passed through the pipeline unchanged.
-Make sure the comments immediately precede the following sentence, i.e. there should not be an empty line between the comments and the first token of the sentence.
+Note that comments (lines in the CoNLL-09 file that start with `#`) will be preserved and passed through the pipeline unchanged.
+Make sure the comments immediately precede the next sentence, i.e. there should not be an empty line between the comments and the first token of the sentence.

 # Visualizing trees